Bay Ferries: Trinidad and Tobago

-Beginning on January 10, 2005, Bay Ferries started operating HSC INCAT 059 under a wet charter to provide a ferry service in the Republic of Trinidad and Tobago.
+Beginning on January 10, 2005, Bay Ferries started operating HSC Incat 059 under a wet charter to provide a ferry service in the Republic of Trinidad and Tobago.
 The Government of Trinidad and Tobago chartered the vessel and a Bay Ferries crew for six months to service the country's ferry route considered a 'sea bridge' between the islands of Trinidad and Tobago.

 Under the terms of the charter, the government agreed to pay Bay Ferries US$23,800 per day to ferry persons, goods, and vehicles between the two islands.
-The HSC INCAT 059 (still using its service trademark "The Cat") was taken from its seasonal layup to the Caribbean before returning to the Gulf of Maine for its regular six-month summer schedule.
-During the winter of 2003-2004 HSC INCAT 059 briefly tested a route between Florida and the Bahamas.
+The HSC Incat 059 (still using its service trademark "The Cat") was taken from its seasonal layup to the Caribbean before returning to the Gulf of Maine for its regular six-month summer schedule.
+During the winter of 2003–2004 HSC Incat 059 briefly tested a route between Florida and the Bahamas.

 The Government of Trinidad and Tobago has been in the process of trying to purchase a fast ferry to serve the inter-island route all year long.
-The other vessel used by Bay Ferries in Trinidad and Tobago service during May–October is the HSC INCAT 046, now known as the "Lynx" from New Zealand and formerly used by Bay Ferries on the Gulf of Maine before the INCAT 059 (See above).
+The other vessel used by Bay Ferries in Trinidad and Tobago service during May–October is the HSC Incat 046, now known as the "Lynx" from New Zealand and formerly used by Bay Ferries on the Gulf of Maine before the Imcat 059 (See above).

-On April 21, 2005 HSC INCAT 059 became an indispensable link between the two islands after a Tobago Express aircraft had problems with its landing gear over the 'air bridge' route.
+On April 21, 2005 HSC Incat 059 became an indispensable link between the two islands after a Tobago Express aircraft had problems with its landing gear over the 'air bridge' route.
 The entire Tobago Express fleet was grounded for several days pending inspections to the fleet and citizens were left depending fully on the high speed ferry service.

-During the 2004-2005 winter season HSC INCAT 059 ferried almost 175,000 passengers and a total of about 25,000 vehicles between the islands.
+During the 2004–2005 winter season HSC Incat 059 ferried almost 175,000 passengers and a total of about 25,000 vehicles between the islands.

-The Government of Trinidad and Tobago announced that HSC INCAT 059 would return to offer inter-island service in November 2005 until the following May.
+The Government of Trinidad and Tobago announced that HSC Incat 059 would return to offer inter-island service in November 2005 until the following May.